Junagadh State Railway

-The Junagadh State Railway (JunSR) was a metre gauge railway owned by the Junagadh State and initially worked by the Bhavnagar–Gondal–Junagadh–Porbandar Railway.
+The Junagadh State Railway, also called Junagadh & Veraval Railway, was a metre gauge railway owned by the Junagadh State and initially worked by the Bhavnagar–Gondal–Junagadh–Porbandar Railway.
 From 1911 the JunSR worked itself as an independent system, owned by the Junagadh Durbar, until 1948 when it became part of the Saurashtra Railway.

 Rolling stock

 In 1936, the company owned 18 locomotives, 2 railcars, 99 coaches and 373 goods wagons.

 Classification

 It was labeled as a Class II railway according to Indian Railway Classification System of 1926.